socoolby/CoolToast/README.md

 CTAnimaterNone

-### Position of maring to screen, not work for CTPositionCenter and CTPositionMouse
+### Position of margin to screen, not work for CTPositionCenter and CTPositionMouse
 leftOffset
 topOffset
 rightOffset
 bottomOffset

 ### autoDismiss and autoDismissTimeInSecond default :YES
-indicate the toast will auto dimiss and auto dismiss time
+indicate the toast will auto dismiss and auto dismiss time

 ### backgroundColor default : [NSColor clearColor]
 Toast Color